 Here are a few career goals you will be qualified for or can progress towards once you have passed your End Point Assessment…

 - Food Standards Agency (FSA)

 - Meat and Livestock Commission (MLC)

 - Animal plant inspector

 All apprenticeships are employer-led and are the responsibility of the employer, with support of training providers.
 The employer will normally provide:

 - induction training, managing the employee, including performance management reviews

 - conduct monthly 1-2-1s and provide support

 - provide workplace learning activities, shadowing opportunities, coaching, and mentoring

-- co-operate with CBT to facilitate workplace application of the Butchery role
+- co-operate with Crosby to facilitate workplace application of the Butchery role

 - provide ongoing and final feedback